-- (c) At least 20 days before the election in which the pupil will act as a trainee, the principal of the high school or the assigned school counselor of the pupil receives the city clerk's certificate and a written request signed by the pupil's parent or guardian to be excused from school for the time specified in the certificate; - (d) The principal of the high school or the assigned school counselor of the pupil approves the pupil's request; and - (e) The pupil attends the training class required by NRS 293B.260. - Except as otherwise provided in this subsection, the city clerk may assign a trainee such duties as the city clerk deems appropriate.
-The city clerk shall not \vdash - (a) Require require the trainee to perform those duties later than 10 p.m., or any applicable curfew, whichever is earlier. [; or - (b) Assign more than one trainee to serve as an election board officer in any one polling place.] - The city clerk may compensate a trainee for service at the same rate fixed for election board officers generally. - Sec.
+- (c) At least 20 days before the election in which the pupil will act as a trainee, the principal of the high school or the assigned school counselor of the pupil receives the city clerk's certificate and a written request signed by the pupil's parent or guardian to be excused from school for the time specified in the certificate: - (d) The principal of the high school or the assigned school counselor of the pupil approves the pupil's request; and - (e) The pupil attends the training class required by NRS 293B.260. - 3.
+Except as otherwise provided in this subsection, the city clerk may assign a trainee such duties as the city clerk deems appropriate.
+The city clerk shall not \(\frac{1}{12}\) - (a) Require require the trainee to perform those duties later than 10 p.m., or any applicable curfew, whichever is earlier.
+For - (b) Assign more than one trainee to serve as an election board officer in any one polling place.] - 4.
+The city clerk may compensate a trainee for service at the same rate fixed for election board officers generally.

+Sec.
 87. NRS 293C.265 is hereby amended to read as follows: - 293C.265 1.
-Except as otherwise provided in subsection 2 and in NRS 293.2725 and 293.3083, a person who registered by mail or computer to vote shall, for the first city election in which the person votes at which that registration is valid, vote in person unless he or she has previously voted in the county in which he or she is registered to vote. - The provisions of subsection 1 do not apply to a person who: - (a) Is entitled to vote in the manner prescribed in NRS 293C.342 to 293C.352, inclusive; - (b) Is entitled to vote an absent ballot pursuant to federal law, for NRS 293C.317 for 293C.318 or chapter 293D of NRS; - (c) Is disabled;

-- (d) Is provided the right to vote otherwise than in person pursuant to the Voting Accessibility for the Elderly and Handicapped Act, 52 U.S.C. §§ 20101 et seq.; - (e) Submits or has previously submitted a written request for an absent ballot that is signed by the registered voter before a notary public or other person authorized to administer an oath; or - (f) Requests an absent ballot in person at the office of the 39 city clerk. - Sec.
+Except as otherwise provided in subsection 2 and in NRS 293.2725 and 293.3083, a person who registered by mail or computer to vote shall, for the first city election in which the person votes at which that registration is valid, vote in person unless he or she has previously voted in the county in which he or she is registered to vote. - 2.
+The provisions of subsection 1 do not apply to a person who: - (a) Is entitled to vote in the manner prescribed in NRS 293C.342 to 293C.352. - (b) Is entitled to vote an absent ballot pursuant to federal law, [or] NRS 293C.317 [or 293C.318] or chapter 293D of NRS; - (c) Is disabled: - (d) Is provided the right to vote otherwise than in person pursuant to the Voting Accessibility for the Elderly and Handicapped Act, 52 U.S.C. §§ 20101 et seq.; - (e) Submits or has previously submitted a written request for an absent ballot that is signed by the registered voter before a notary public or other person authorized to administer an oath; or - (f) Requests an absent ballot in person at the office of the city clerk. - Sec.
 88. NRS 293C.267 is hereby amended to read as follows: - 293C.267 1.
-Except as otherwise provided in [subsection 2] and NRS 293C.297, at all elections held pursuant to the provisions of this chapter, the polls must open at 7 a.m. and close at 7 p.m. - Whenever at any election all the votes of the polling place, as shown on the roster, have been cast, the election board officers

-- shall close the polls and the counting of votes must begin and continue without unnecessary delay until the count is completed. - 3.]
-Upon opening the polls, one of the election board officers shall cause a proclamation to be made so that all present may be aware of the fact that applications [of registered voters to vote] will be received [. - -4.] from:
+Except as otherwise provided in [subsection 2 and] NRS 293C.297, at all elections held pursuant to the provisions of this chapter, the polls must open at 7 a.m. and close at 7 p.m. - 2.
+Whenever at any election all the votes of the polling place, as shown on the roster, have been cast, the election board officers shall close the polls and the counting of votes must begin and continue without unnecessary delay until the count is completed. - 3.]
+Upon opening the polls, one of the election board officers shall cause a proclamation to be made so that all present may be aware of the fact that applications for registered voters to vote will be received for the receiv - (a) Registered voters who apply to vote at the polling place; and guardrail during the time the polls are open, except by authority of the election board as necessary to keep order and carry out the provisions of this chapter.